Alexandria Ancira, Intern

 Some of the world's best recipes were born from frugality--a need to stretch ingredients or use up odds and ends (think bread pudding, fried rice, and stuffed cabbage).
 Got a half loaf of slightly stale bread?
 That's not filler for the compost bin, that's the start of a hearty main-dish salad!...more

 Ripe, heavy, and dripping with juice: summer eating's all about the tomato.
 At the markets these days, you'll find all manner of lovely specimens--cherries, heirlooms, slicers, and canners.
-And with temperatures finally approaching summer's highs, we're loving this recipe that makes the most of...more
+We're loving this recipe that makes the most of their flavor and health benefits without so much as...more

 The incredible abundance of summer produce brings with it just a wee bit of anxiety.
 We know all this ripe, juicy flavor is only around for a limited time, so how do we make the most of it?
 Certainly with recipes like this simplest of pastas--a true celebration of pure, powerful tomato flavor,...more